haivala/Irssi-Scripts/README.md

 </ul>
 <h2>USAGE:</h2>

-<p>Place in Irssi scripts directory, edit to change the variables and load the script to Irssi: /script load forum2irc.pl</p>
+<p>Place in Irssi scripts directory, edit to change the variables and load the script to Irssi: /script load forum2irc.pl && /script load irc2forum.pl</p>

-Uses default table names for mchat and phpBB3.
+<p>irc2forum uses custom profile field called "irc_nick" for a security (so that you have to be user of the forum to sen message to mchat) and that's why it's another script.</p>

-Works in phpBB 3.1.X with mchat extension > v.0.1.4 https://github.com/dmzx/mChat-Extension
+<p>Works in phpBB 3.1.X with mchat extension > v.0.1.4 https://github.com/dmzx/mChat-Extension
-and in phpBB 3.0.X corresponding extension.
+and in phpBB 3.0.X corresponding extension.</p>

-<h2>IRC to mchat script coming later</h2>

 Donate?
 Bitcoin: 1Q4gkQSnNr4GhbvSgft54e4hJsprtVhQsP